CorCenCC/wncy/README.md

 # WNCY: WordNet Cymraeg

 ## Using WNCY
-To use WNCY, simply install it as a new database using the provided MySQL files.
-For example in linux:
+To use WNCY, simply install it as a new database using the provided SQL files.
+For example, using MySQL in linux:
 --- mysql -u [user] -p [password] < wncy_schema.sql
 --- mysql -u [user] -p [password] < wncy_data.sql

 ## Contents
 --- sql/
 ------ wncy_schema.sql
 ------ wncy_data.sql
+--- wncy.json

 ## Contact
 Questions about WordNet Cymraeg can be directed to: